Army and Navy Club

-The Army and Navy Club in London is a private members club founded in 1837, also known informally as The Rag.
+The Army and Navy Club, commonly known as The Rag, is a private members' club in London that was founded in 1837 for officers of the British Army, the Royal Navy and the Royal Marines.
+The club offers military membership to those who hold or have held a commission in the British Armed Forces or in Commonwealth Forces.
+In addition, the club now accepts applications for non-military membership.

 Foundation and membership

 The club was founded by Lieutenant-General Sir Edward Barnes (1776–1838) in 1837.
-His proposal was to establish an Army Club, with all officers of Her Majesty's Army on full or half pay eligible for membership.
+His proposal was to establish an Army Club, with all officers of the British Army (on full or half pay) eligible for membership.
 However, when The Duke of Wellington was asked to be a patron, he refused unless membership was also offered to officers of the Royal Navy and the Royal Marines, and this was agreed.

-On 28 August 1837 a meeting representing the various services took place, to elect a Committee and to settle the new club's Rules.
+On 28 August 1837, a meeting representing the various services took place, to elect a committee and to settle the new club's rules.
 Sir Edward Barnes died on 19 March 1838, just two weeks before the first general meeting of the club.

 By 1851, the club was in a strong position, with sixteen hundred members and a waiting list of 834.
 This pressure led to the founding of the separate Naval and Military Club in 1862.